-The AAS in civil technology is an Associate+Bachelor’s degree program that prepares qualified students to enter and successfully complete a baccalaureate program in Civil Engineering Technology in the College of Applied Science and Technology.
+The AAS in civil technology is an Associate+Bachelor’s degree program that prepares qualified students to enter and successfully complete a baccalaureate program in civil engineering technology in the College of Engineering Technology.
 Students strengthen their skills by taking courses taught by NTID faculty.

-These courses systematically address the preparatory challenges that deaf and hard-of-hearing students face upon entry to the majors in the College of Applied Science and Technology.
+These courses systematically address the preparatory challenges that deaf and hard-of-hearing students face upon entry to the majors in the College of Engineering Technology.
 The civil technology program capitalizes on courses offered through NTID’s Departments of Engineering Studies, English, and Science and Mathematics in order to prepare qualified students for entry to the baccalaureate program.

 Students receive a comprehensive foundation in civil engineering fundamentals: engineering graphics, computer aided design applications, construction materials and methods, surveying, statics, strength of materials, and elements of building construction.